inmanta/inmanta-core/docs/model_developers/modules.rst

   module on other Inmanta modules and external Python libraries.
 These version specs use `PEP440 syntax <https://www.python.org/dev/peps/pep-0440/#version-specifiers>`_.
 Adding a new module dependency to the module should be done using the ``inmanta module add`` command instead of altering the ``setup.cfg`` file by hand.

-* All other config is required for ``setuptools`` to correctly build the package.
-It is documented `here <https://setuptools.readthedocs.io/en/latest/userguide/declarative_config.html>`_.

 A full list of all available options can be found in :ref:`here<modules_v2_setup_cfg>`.